Is low code the future or overhyped?

 While low code development has undeniable benefits, do business users have the technical knowledge and crucially the time and desire to build these applications?

-Is low code the future?
+Is low code the future

 The answer is a little more nuanced.
-Low code platforms have advantages over traditional development, but they are not the best answer in every scenario.
+Low code platforms have advantages over traditional software development, but they are not the best answer in every scenario.

-When to use low-code platforms
+When to use low code platforms

-In the BPM space, low-code platforms are a good option for small departmental processes that require quick, simple solutions with little customisation.
-Small and medium-sized businesses seeking to accelerate digital transformation efforts can also benefit from low-code platforms for simpler needs.
-In our opinion, you must have good technical skills as well as the time and desire to build the solution.
-We recommend purchasing the training and support services from the software provider.
+Low-code platforms are a good option for small departmental processes that require quick solutions with little customisation.
+SMEs seeking to accelerate digital transformation efforts can also benefit from low-code platforms for simple needs.

 Low code or vendor